jingyue202205/CIA-SSD-AI-TRT/README.md

 ## Config

 - all config in params.h
-- FP16/FP32 can be selected by USE_FP16
+- FP16/FP32 can be selected by USE_FP16 in params.h
-- GPU id can be selected by DEVICE
+- GPU id can be selected by DEVICE in params.h
-- NMS thresh in params.h
+- NMS thresh can be modified by NMS_THRESH in params.h

 ## How to Run